Jack Kirby: Marvel Comics in the Silver Age (1958–1970)

-Several months later, after his split with DC, Kirby began freelancing regularly for Atlas despite harboring negative sentiments about Stan Lee (the cousin of Timely publisher Martin Goodman's wife), who Kirby believed had disclosed to Timely back in the 1940s that he and Simon were secretly working on a project for National.
+Several months later, after his split with DC, Kirby began freelancing regularly for Atlas despite harboring negative sentiments about Stan Lee (the cousin of Timely publisher Martin Goodman's wife), whom Kirby had always found annoying on top of his aforementioned betrayal he suspected in the 1940s.
 Because of the poor page rates, Kirby would spend 12 to 14 hours daily at his drawing table at home, producing four to five pages of artwork a day.
 His first published work at Atlas was the cover of and the seven-page story "I Discovered the Secret of the Flying Saucers" in Strange Worlds #1 (Dec.
 1958).
 Initially with Christopher Rule as his regular inker, and later Dick Ayers, Kirby drew across all genres, from romance comics to war comics to crime comics to Western comics, but made his mark primarily with a series of supernatural-fantasy and science fiction stories featuring giant, drive-in movie-style monsters with names like Groot, the Thing from Planet X; Grottu, King of the Insects; and Fin Fang Foom for the company's many anthology series, such as Amazing Adventures, Strange Tales, Tales to Astonish, Tales of Suspense, and World of Fantasy.
 His bizarre designs of powerful, unearthly creatures proved a hit with readers.
 Additionally, he freelanced for Archie Comics around this time, reuniting briefly with Joe Simon to help develop the series The Fly and The Double Life of Private Strong.
 Additionally, Kirby drew some issues of Classics Illustrated.

-It was at Marvel that Kirby hit his stride once again in superhero comics, beginning with The Fantastic Four #1 (Nov.
-1961), which some have observed shares many elements of Kirby's Challengers of the Unknown.
+At Marvel Kirby hit his stride once again in superhero comics, beginning with The Fantastic Four #1 (Nov.
+1961), which some have observed, shares many elements of Kirby's Challengers of the Unknown.
 The landmark series became a hit that revolutionized the industry with its comparative naturalism and, eventually, a cosmic purview informed by Kirby's seemingly boundless imagination—one well-matched with the consciousness-expanding youth culture of the 1960s.
 For almost a decade, Kirby provided Marvel's house style, creating many of the Marvel characters and designing their visual motifs.
 At the editor-in-chief's request, he often provided new-to-Marvel artists "breakdown" layouts, over which they would pencil in order to become acquainted with the Marvel look.
 As artist Gil Kane described: